 Dondurma (Turkish Ice Cream)

 Turkish ice cream has a chewy and stretchy texture with a natural aromatic flavor coming from salep powder.
 No ice cream maker is needed for this recipe!

 - Total Time: 1 hour

 - Category: Dessert

 - Cuisine: Turkish

-- Combine salep, sugar and vanilla powder in a large saucepan.
+- Combine milk, sugar and salep powder in a large saucepan.
 Whisk well with a hand whisk.

-- Take it out and whisk constantly with a fork for 2-3 minutes.
-Scrape the ice cyristals you see around the top of the container.
+- Remove it from the freezer after 30 minutes and mix with a fork for 2-3 minutes.
+Make sure to fold in the icy bits on the edges of the container.
 Put it back into the freezer.